-Trans fatty acids are formed in the process of lipid oxidation.
-High temperatures accelerate the rate of this oxidation and, therefore, speed up the formation of trans fatty acids.
+TFAs are formed in the process of lipid oxidation.
+High temperatures accelerate the rate of this oxidation and, therefore, speed up the formation of TFAs.

 Can you generate trans fats while cooking?

-Since the partially hydrogenated process, that generates high amounts of industrial trans fatty acids (iTFAs), results from heating unsaturated fats, can the same happen during cooking at home or in restaurants?
+Partial hydrogenation process, generates high amounts of industrial trans fatty acids (iTFAs), as a result of heating unsaturated fats.
+These damaged fatty acids are similar in chemical structure to saturated fatty acids, but their effects on health differ.
+Can the same happen during cooking at home or in restaurants?

 Several studies were performed on different types of oils and cooking methods, such as baking, stir frying, pan frying, deep frying and roasting.